amaranth-lang/amaranth/docs/guide.rst

    >>> Shape(width=12, signed=True)
    signed(12)

-However, in most cases, the shape is always constructed with the same signedness, and the aliases ``signed`` and ``unsigned`` are more convenient:
+However, in most cases, the signedness of a shape is known upfront, and the convenient aliases :func:`signed` and :func:`unsigned` can be used:

 .. doctest::